Grigorasch/related-list-npm/README.md

 const RelatedList = require("related-list");
 // Create an empty structure
 const itemList = new RelatedList();
-// Add one item to the end of the list itemList.add(onceItem)
+// Add one chain to the end of the list itemList.add(onceItem)
 // Add several items to the end of the list itemList.add(onceItem, onceItem, onceItem)